JohnPaulHernandezAlcala/steam-games/README.md

 ### 1. Access the [Preprocessing.ipynb](https://github.com/JohnPaulHernandezAlcala/Bank-Targeted-Marketing/blob/master/Preprocessing.ipynb) first and go from there or look at all the code at once in [Total_Code.ipynb](https://github.com/JohnPaulHernandezAlcala/Bank-Targeted-Marketing/blob/master/Total_Code.ipynb).
 ### 2. Follow along with the coding narrative and comments.
-### 3. Preview the uploaded presentation, [Bank Targeted Marketing](https://github.com/JohnPaulHernandezAlcala/Bank-Targeted-Marketing/blob/master/Bank%20Targeted%20Marketing.pdf).
+### 3. Preview the uploaded presentation, [Steam Games Analysis](https://github.com/JohnPaulHernandezAlcala/Bank-Targeted-Marketing/blob/master/Bank%20Targeted%20Marketing.pdf).

 ## From Analysis